rixx/books.rixx.de/data/reviews/aidan-wachter/weaving-fate/index.md

 ## Fever Stone

 This is a trauma visualisation exercise, best I can tell, accompanied by some symbolism (he wants you to keep and use a stone.
 I'm ignoring that part).
-It's not my kinda thing, so this is just the very abridged version:
+I didn't enjoy reading this chapter, so this is just the very abridged version:

 You practice visualising a temple/church, seeing yourself laid out in there (alive, tho).
 Practice visualising a stone in your body (frozen trauma), that you remove and burn up.
 Also practice visualising feeding warmth/energy to